Deploying with Docker Compose

 Troubleshooting Common Issues

-If you experience connection losses between yaci-store and the cardano node, you can fix it by running:
+If you experience connection losses between yaci-indexer and the cardano node, you can fix it by running:

 Important Container Paths